Semantic Reasoning Labs

 At Semantic Reasoning Labs, this is the sort of learning we are trying to recreate computationally.

-Current LLMs take conceptually different path.
-It is not possible to break their fundamental limitations by hiring thousands of engineers to tweak them.
-We need fundamentally different approach.
+Current LLMs take a conceptually different path.
+It is not possible to break their fundamental limitations by hiring thousands of engineers to tweak them incessantly.
+We need a fundamentally different approach.
 We need to start with a blank sheet of paper.

 Extraordinary claims require extraordinary evidence